Nutanix-APJ/NHT/diyfoundation/diyfoundation.rst

 After the upload completes, click **Close**.
 Click **Next**.

+Select **unless you want it** if it suggest you skip the AOS installaion process

 Since we have already upload our desired AOS through command line, just select it and click **Next**